UniSC - University of the Sunshine Coast

 UniSC Moreton Bay

-UniSC Moreton Bay’s state-of-the-art foundation building includes collaborative learning spaces, a 480-seat capacity lecture theatre, retail outlets and specialty teaching areas such as a superlab, nursing simulation labs, engineering dry labs and a makerspace, and collaboration studios.
+UniSC Moreton Bay’s state-of-the-art foundation building includes collaborative learning spaces, a 460-seat auditorium, retail outlets and specialty teaching areas such as a superlab, nursing simulation labs, engineering dry labs and a makerspace, and collaboration studios.

-The second stage of UniSC’s campus development has started, which will deliver new buildings, spaces and places for teaching, research, sport and recreation.
-Stage 2 buildings are expected to open in 2023.
+The second stage of UniSC’s campus development underway will deliver new buildings, spaces and places for teaching, research, sport and recreation.
+Stage 2 buildings are expected to open in late 2023.

 UniSC Fraser Coast

-UniSC Fraser Coast is in the heart of Hervey Bay, with easy access to UniSC’s K’gari Research and Learning Centre on Fraser Island.
+UniSC Fraser Coast is in the heart of Hervey Bay, with easy access to UniSC’s K’gari Research and Learning Centre (Fraser Island).
 Campus facilities include interactive learning technologies, a student library, collaborative study areas and computer labs.

 UniSC Gympie